 Why go: The Dana on Mission Bay is a casual, low-key hotel that also welcomes guests with a tropical atmosphere.
 It is the closest hotel to SeaWorld San Diego and about a mile to the heart of the action in Mission Beach.
 The 10-acre resort has two main buildings: Marina Cove and Water’s Edge.

-Beach amenities: Onsite Adventure Watersports rentals include jet ski’s, powerboats, paddle boats, bicycles (single and tandems), water-skiing, wakeboarding, motor boat rides, wave runners, aqua cycles, paddle boards, kayaks.
+Beach amenities: Onsite Adventure Watersports rentals include jet ski’s, powerboats, paddle boats, bicycles (single and tandems), water-skiing, wakeboarding, motorboat rides, wave runners, aqua cycles, paddleboards, kayaks.
 They also offer seasonal youth classes where kids can learn water sports.
-Beach chair and umbrella rentals.
+Beach chair and umbrella rentals as included in the resort fee as is 4 hours of bicycle rental.

 - Flat-screen HDTVs, refrigerators, microwaves, single cup coffee and tea makers in all rooms